Sandwell & Dudley railway station: History

 It was originally opened as Oldbury in 1852 and was one of two stations in the town.
 The more centrally located Great Western Railway (GWR) Oldbury station was located on the site of the bingo hall opposite the Sainsbury's supermarket and was the only station on the GWR's Oldbury line from Langley Green.

 In May 1984, the station was renamed Sandwell & Dudley, having been demolished and rebuilt by British Rail with longer platforms capable of handling long-distance InterCity trains.
+The station's name is somewhat misleading, as the station is not in the immediate vicinity of Dudley, with the nearest station to the actual town being Dudley Port railway station.

 Services

-The station today is operated by West Midlands Trains on behalf of Transport for West Midlands.
-Services are operated by Avanti West Coast, West Midlands Trains and Transport for Wales.
+The station is operated by West Midlands Trains on behalf of Transport for West Midlands.

-As of December 2022, it is served by:
+As of November 2024, it is served by: